Billions of people around the globe celebrate Christmas. But do the Chinese?

 Chinese kids don’t receive a sackful of presents on Christmas Day.

-However, young adults in the big cities like Beijing and Shanghai may give small gifts to each other.
+However, young couples and friends in the big cities like Beijing and Shanghai may give small gifts to each other.
 And some might even have a small plastic Christmas tree in their apartment.

 Christmas has no religious meaning in China